South Korea trade deal draws fire from Canadian auto sector

 "We don't, in Canada, build the type of vehicles that are much in demand in South Korea," said Tony Faria, a University of Windsor professor and auto industry expert.
 "It's not as if any trade deal we set up with South Korea is necessarily going to result in more vehicles being exported."

 Canada and South Korea said earlier on Tuesday they had wrapped up talks on a long-delayed free trade deal, Canada's first in fast-growing Asia.
-Canada's Conservative government touted the benefits of the deal, which it expects to boost exports by 32 percent, equivalent to C$1.7 billion ($1.53 billion) a year.
+Canada's Conservative government touted the benefits of the deal, which is expected to boost farm product exports.

 But Unifor, a union representing more than 39,000 workers in the country's auto sector, estimates that 33,000 manufacturing jobs in Canada could be lost from the pact, including up to 4,000 auto assembly and parts jobs.